MrMatrix1325/Train-simulation/README.md

 This is a little project that I have to do during my study.\
 I develop a little simulator of a train station with two tracks.\
-I use multhitread to develop my app.<br\>
+I use multhitread to develop my app.\

 ## How to launch the project

-Open the .sln project in visual studio. compile it and run it.<br\>
+Open the .sln project in visual studio. compile it and run it.\
-You have the documentation in the LaTeX directory which explain how the solution project work.<br\>
+You have the documentation in the LaTeX directory which explain how the solution project work.\

 ## Contact